-Regardless of the patronizing mural, this lively floor did not lack for patrons or activity.
-I noticed two intense chess games in progress, even though the players hadn’t seen their teens for five decades.
-In The Hub, a young laptop user appeared permanently grafted to the red upholstered bench that was attached to the curving red wall.
-Another student slouched on the floor, his back supported by the interior wall.
+On the day of my visit, Gateway Services lacked neither patrons nor activity.
+Even though the players of intense chess games in progress had not seen their teens for decades, their gently mocking banter radiated youthful energy.
+In The Hub, a bona fide adolescent was bent over a laptop while perched on the red upholstered bench affixed to the curving interior wall.
+Another student slouched on the floor, his back supported by the same structure.
 And a group of friends crowded round a low table, deep in conversation.

-Four old-fashioned juke boxes stood near the curving red bench area under the gazebo.
-These Rock-ola Nostalgia beasts had carved wooden arms and a solid 1950’s presence.
-When I studied the song selections, I beheld artists like the following pairs: LeAnn Rimes and Prince, Luther Vandross and Amy Grant, Ozzy Osbourne and Elton John, The Beastie Boys and Simon and Garfunkel, R.E.M. and Reba McEntire, plus Janet Jackson and The Cranberries.
+Four old-fashioned jukeboxes stood near the undulating red bench under the gazebo.
+Exuding a 1950’s vibe, these Rock-ola Nostalgia beasts boasted carved wooden arms and an extensive range of music.
+When I studied the jukeboxes’ song selections (each one matched to a capital letter and a number to punch in), I beheld artists like the following who were paired on the same white rectangular label: LeAnn Rimes and Prince, Luther Vandross and Amy Grant, Ozzy Osbourne and Elton John, The Beastie Boys and Simon and Garfunkel, R.E.M. and Reba McEntire, plus Janet Jackson and The Cranberries.

-Tired as I was, my enthusiasm for the library super-system known as North York Central did not quail.
-Before I embarked on my second exploration of this massive branch, I had no idea it boasted a music room, a Legal Aid office, a sound effects collection, a second-hand bookstore, and a galaxy mural on the 6th floor.
-With unexpected resources around every corner, North York Central is a colossal attraction for fans of the Toronto Public Library.
+Gateway Services was my last stop after having visited the entire North York Central facility for the second time.
+Despite the energy needed to cover six large floors of this branch, enthusiasm did not quail.
+Before I embarked on my second exploration, I had no idea the North York Central contained a music room, a Legal Aid office, a sound effects collection, a second-hand bookstore, and a galaxy mural on the 6th floor.
+With varied resources around every corner, North York Central is a massive attraction for fans of the Toronto Public Library.